 Despite that fact, how many are asked to give it?

-Let’s be generous for a moment and assume that in leadership it happens occasionally; do you believe it’s given with complete honesty?
+Let’s be generous for a moment and assume that in leadership it happens occasionally.
+Do you believe it’s given with complete honesty?

-They actively ask for feedback
+– Actively ask for feedback

-They listen very carefully to the responses
+– Listen very carefully to the responses

-They act on what they hear and ask for feedback again
+– Act on what they hear and ask for feedback again

-2. They know more than you think
+2. Exceptional presenters know more than you think

 However, knowledge is about far more than what you may know on a technical level.

 It also means doing whatever it takes to have a similar level of knowledge about the team you are leading or the audience you are speaking to.

 Have you every endured a presentation where it was evident that the speaker didn’t know what they were talking about?